-Liberty CIC is a not-for-profit organisation which aims to help and support young people to overcome the variety of boundaries or obstacles they might face.
+Liberty For All CIC (Community Interest Company) is a not-for-profit organisation which aims to help and support young people and their communities to overcome the variety of boundaries and obstacles they face and support them to build a better future.

 Local Projects